desenk/Electricity-Data-Pipeline/README.md

 # Welcome to the Electricity-Data-Pipeline 👋
-<Electricity-Data-Pipeline> is a tool to extract the Great Britain electricity market (a.k.a. balancing mechanism) data.
-The origin of the data is https://www.bmreports.com/
+Electricity-Data-Pipeline is a tool that allows people in the field of energy systems to extract the Great Britain electricity market (a.k.a. balancing mechanism) data.
+The origin of the data is Balancing Mechanism Reporting Service [BMRS](https://www.bmreports.com/).

 This tool was developed as a means of easier data extraction for our paper on the impact of the first COVID-19 lockdown on the electricity system [here](https://doi.org/10.3390/en14030635).